 Roadmap

-| Phase | Milestones | Description |
+| Phase | Status | Milestones | Description |

-| Federated Phase (2024) | Joining DIN, processing transactions | Alpha customers (Infura, MetaMask) route API traffic and seed developer calls; providers meet performance thresholds and handle transactions, with payments managed through traditional invoicing. |
+| Federated phase | Completed (2024) | Joining DIN, processing transactions | Alpha customers (Infura, MetaMask) route API traffic and seed developer calls; providers meet performance thresholds and handle transactions, with payments managed through traditional invoicing. |

-| Progressive Decentralization (2024-2025) | DIN as an AVS, decentralized transaction processing, DIN Payments Layer 3, DIN Foundation and DAO, incentivized testnet | Early stage integration of economic security and staking/slashing through DIN as an AVS; providers gain routing flexibility beyond Infura; payments move to Layer 3 on-chain protocol; DIN Foundation oversees shared services and governance transitions to DAO-driven decision-making. |
+| Progressive decentralization | In progress (2024-2025) | DIN as an AVS (launched November 17, 2025), decentralized transaction processing, DIN Payments Layer 3 (planned), DIN Foundation and DAO (planned), incentivized testnet (completed) | Integration of economic security and staking/slashing through DIN as an AVS; providers gain routing flexibility beyond Infura; payments will move to Layer 3 onchain protocol; DIN Foundation will oversee shared services and governance will transition to DAO-driven decision-making. |

-| Full Decentralization (2025-2026) | Permissionless onboarding, advanced payments, and DAO-managed innovation fund | DIN becomes fully permissionless, enabling automated service level agreement enforcement, dynamic pricing, cross-protocol staking, and DAO-led growth initiatives, establishing DIN as a decentralized, community-driven infrastructure for web3. |
+| Full decentralization | Planned (2025-2026) | Permissionless onboarding, advanced payments, and DAO-managed innovation fund | DIN becomes fully permissionless, enabling automated service level agreement enforcement, dynamic pricing, cross-protocol staking, and DAO-led growth initiatives, establishing DIN as a decentralized, community-driven infrastructure for web3. |

-Federated Phase
+Federated phase

 Joining DIN